 You are looking after a 30 year old woman with an isolated femur fracture, and decide to help manage her pain with a nerve block.
 Unfortunately, your ultrasound machine was broken so you attempted to do the femoral nerve block blind, using bupivacaine.
 Shortly after injecting the anesthetic, she complains of a headache, dizziness, and numb lips.
 Then she loses consciousness.
 You glance at the monitor and notice a wide complex tachycardia.
+Can you remember the approach to local anesthetic toxicity?

 Get help in the room and start your standard ACLS protocols.